MarkBind/markbind/docs/devGuide/bootcamp/exploreMarkBind.md

 - [ ] `markbind -v` to check that you have the correct version of MarkBind installed
 - [ ] `cd docs && markbind serve -d` to check that you can serve the MarkBind documentation site in development mode

-If you are able to browse the MarkBind documentation site at http://localhost:8080, you have successfully set up MarkBind!
+If you can browse the MarkBind documentation site at http://localhost:8080, you have successfully set up MarkBind!

 </box>